My Secret Feelings

 I shook my head and stared down at my tray.
 What am I going to do?

 When lunch was over, I gathered up my scraps and threw it over to the ginormous trash can.
 Most kids had already left the room to rush to their next class.
 Avery had left earlier as well.
-I realized very quickly that rushing to class was a bad choice.
+I quickly realized that rushing to class was a bad choice.
 You could easily get run over.
 The cafeteria had four doors, all located on the same wall.
 They allowed us to travel to one of three hallways.
 The two doors in the middle led to the main hallway, where most of us left our binders before going to lunch.
-The other two hallways both led to different classrooms.
+The other two hallways both led to different classrooms on different sides of the building.

 As I turned to leave the lunch room, I heard the door to my right open with a loud CRASH.